Major shareholders of Uniper

 E.ON SE ceased to be a major shareholder in 2018.
 On January 8, 2018, E.ON SE exercised its right to tender its 46.65% stake in Uniper SE as part of Fortum Deutschland SE’s takeover offer dated November 7, 2017.
 After the further acceptance period expired, Fortum Deutschland SE announced on February 7, 2018, that the offer had been accepted by Uniper shareholders holding a total of 172,439,375 shares.
 This corresponded to around 47.12% of the share capital and voting rights of Uniper SE.

-Other major shareholders at the end of 2018: According to a voting rights notification, dated January 7, 2019, Paul E. Singer (Elliot Management) and companies controlled by him held 17.84% of the voting rights in Uniper SE on December 31, 2018 (3.84% of which were directly held).
-According to shareholder identification, Asset Manager Knight Vinke was another major shareholder of Uniper at the end of 2018 with a stake of more than 5%.
+Other major shareholders at the end of 2018: According to a voting rights notification, Paul E. Singer (Elliot Management) and companies controlled by him held 17.84% of the voting rights in Uniper SE on December 31, 2018 (3.84% of which were directly held) According to shareholder identification, Asset Manager Knight Vinke was another major shareholder of Uniper at the end of 2018 with a stake of more than 5%.

-On 8 October 2019, the Republic of Finland, majority owner of the energy company Fortum Oyj, informed that a threshold had been exceeded.
-In addition, the company has secured 23.41% of its voting rights by means of instruments according to the voting rights notification.
-The number of Uniper shares held directly remained unchanged at 49.99%.
+On October 8, 2019, the Republic of Finland, majority owner of the energy company Fortum Oyj, informed that Fortum had secured additional 23.41% of its voting rights by means of instruments.
 Fortum had previously informed the public that it had entered into agreements with Elliott and Knight Vinke to acquire more than 20.5% of Uniper shares.
-The closing of this transaction is subject to regulatory approvals in Russia and the USA.
-Fortum expects the transaction to be completed by the end of the first quarter of 2020.

 Our global presence